AstreaTSS/RealmsPlayerlistBot/README.md

 A bot that helps out owners of Minecraft: Bedrock Edition Realms by showing a log of players who have joined and left.

 ## The Playerlist
 The playerlist/player log is a *very* in-demand feature.
-For a good reason, too - it's *kinda* a thing not many other bots do.
+For a good reason, too - it's something not many other bots do.

 It looks something like this: